 Plant it with: Accent the plant's bright flowers against dark green hellebore or hosta foliage.

 Starting in mid-spring, Lamium produces clusters of pink or white flowers.
 This delightful groundcover can rebloom off and on through the summer, creating months of color.
-And even when its not blooming, the silver-infused foliage brightens up shady corners.
+And even when its not blooming, the silver-infused foliage of these shade plants brighten up shady corners.
 Lamium usually stays about 8 inches tall and grows best in Zones 4-8.

 Tip: Keep lamium looking good by keeping it moist.
 If it dries out too much, the leaves will develop brown edges.